aomlomics/tourmaline/README.md

 ### Run A Test

 Now you are ready to test Snakemake.
 You might start with the DADA2 paired-end workflow.
-From your directory `$HOME/workshop-2019.11/tourmaline-test`, run the Denoise rule:
+From your directory `$HOME/workshop-2019.11/tourmaline-test`, run Snakemake with the Denoise rule as the target:

 ```
 snakemake dada2_pe_denoise